 Campbell University School of Osteopathic Medicine

-Mr. Smith is a second-year student at the Jerry M. Wallace School of Osteopathic Medicine at Campbell University (CUSOM) in Buies Creek, NC.
+Mr. Smith is in the Class of 2020 at the Jerry M. Wallace School of Osteopathic Medicine at Campbell University (CUSOM) in Buies Creek, NC.
 He received his Bachelor of Science degree in Neuroscience from Brigham Young University in Provo, UT.
-Cameron currently serves as the President of the CUSOM Family Medicine Club and has served as a volunteer at Campbell’s Community Care Clinic since he began medical school.
-Cameron also quickly became involved in the NCAFP as a participant in: the Eastern Rural Health Program, the NCAFP Annual Meeting, Family Medicine Day and the AAFP National Conference for Residents & Medical students, all during his first year of medical school.
-When Cameron begins his clinical rotations in June he will be completing his training in Fayetteville.
+Cameron quickly became involved in the NCAFP as a participant in: the Eastern Rural Health Program, the NCAFP Annual Meeting, Family Medicine Day and the AAFP National Conference for Residents & Medical students, all during his first year of medical school.
+Additionally, Cameron served as the President of the CUSOM Family Medicine Club and volunteered with Campbell’s Community Care Clinic during his first two years of medical school.
+Currently a third year, Cameron is completing his clinical rotations in Fayetteville.
 “The relationships and support I have felt within the family medicine community have inspired me to get involved in our specialty.
 The experiences at school and with the NCAFP have provided me with experience teaching, promoting FM, giving back to my community and connections with state and national leaders.
 I hope to serve, advocate and represent the medical student community and help shape the future of medicine.”

 NCAFP Foundation Board of Trustees